Essential Alzheimer's Medicines to Begin at Diagnosis for Optimal Results

 Kisunla (donanemab) is the most recently approved Alzheimer's medicine in the world.
 It received FDA approval in the USA in July 2024 and is currently being evaluated by the EMA.

 Donanemab works by removing beta-amyloid plaques from the brain.
 Similar to Leqembi, it aims to delay cognitive decline in early Alzheimer's patients.
+The main differences between donanemab and Leqembi (lecanemab) is that it needs infusions every 4 weeks instead of every 2, and it targets amyloid plaques after they’ve clumped together, while Leqembi targets them earlier as they start forming.

 Benefits of starting treatment with donanemab early